MaterializeInc/materialize/doc/user/sql/create-sources.md

 ### Data storage

 As data streams in from Kafka, Materialize's internal Differential instance builds an arrangement (which is roughly equivalent to an index in the language of RDBMSes).
 When the source is initially created this will receive all of the data that the Kafka stream contains for the topic, e.g. the last 24 hours of data, and construct its initial arrangement from that.
 As new data streams in, Materialize will collect that, as well.

 However, Materialize has a separate garbage collection period for arrangements, which works independently from the Kafka stream's retention period.

 When [creating views](../create-views), they are populated with all of the data from their sources that are available from the arrangements within Differential.

+## Static source details

+Creating static sources is more straightforward than streaming ones, though there are still a number of caveats.

+### CSV sources

+- File path must be prefixed with `file://`, and be the file's absolute path.
+- Every line of the CSV is treated as a row, i.e. there is no concept of headers.
+- All data in the CSV are treated as `STRING`.
+- Columns in the source are named `column1`, `column2`, etc.
+- You must specify the number of columns.
+Any row with a different number of columns gets discarded, though Materialize will log an error.

 ## Examples